JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ### Errors/Warning

-See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in IntelliJ Platform UI Guidelines on how to write message texts for highlighting/quick fixes.
+See [Inspections](inspections.md) topic in UI Guidelines on how to write message texts for highlighting/quick fixes.

 To highlight a region of text as a warning or error: